Joinville Island group: Rosamel Island

-A circular island 1 nmi in diameter with precipitous cliffs of volcanic rock rising to a snow-covered peak 435 m high high, lying west of Dundee Island in the south entrance to Antarctic Sound.
+A circular island 1 nmi in diameter with precipitous cliffs of volcanic rock rising to a snow-covered peak 435 m high, lying west of Dundee Island in the south entrance to Antarctic Sound.

 Discovered by the French expedition, 1837-40, under Captain Jules Dumont d'Urville, and named by him for V. Admiral Claude de Rosamel, French Minister of Marine under whose orders the expedition sailed.